wawo00/DOC_UPSDK_EN/source/Unity/unity06_3_multidex_dexbyunity.md

 ## Use Unity

-Unity 5.5 and above support multidex, no need to export to AndroidStudio project, complete the subcontracting settings directly in Unity IDE.
+Unity 5.5 and above support multidex, no need to export to Android Studio project, complete the subcontracting settings directly in Unity IDE.

 ### 1.Open `Gradle build system`